Amyz1ng/booking-system-2/README.md

 # Credits

 ## CONTENT
-The code for the Navigation bar was taken from the Resume project The code to make social media links was taken from Love Running project.
+The code for the Navigation bar was taken from the bootsrap project The code to make social media links was taken from resume project.

 ## MEDIA